-6.1 The Director of Policy and Democratic Engagement submitted a report proposing a new draft Equality Framework for Sheffield City Council, to include the Council's proposed ambitions relating to equality, diversity and inclusion for the next four years as we seek to fulfil the vision set out in the Council Plan of becoming an organisation that puts people at the heart of what we do.
+6.1 The Chief Operating Officer presented a report proposing a new draft Equality Framework for Sheffield City Council, to include the Council's proposed ambitions relating to equality, diversity and inclusion for the next four years as we seek to fulfil the vision set out in the Council Plan of becoming an organisation that puts people at the heart of what we do.
 By taking the learning from the Race Equality Commission and elsewhere, this framework fundamentally repositions the organisation's approach to equality, diversity and inclusion over the next four years.